 Transparency is key to your ability to reassure your employees their health and safety is valuable to the company.
-Showing them you have a plan for addressing COVID-19 as they return to the workforce may help to reduce anxiety and improve morale.
+Showing them you have a plan for addressing COVID-19 through employee testing as they return to the workforce may help to reduce anxiety and improve morale.
 Demonstrate your commitment to their health through your planned response to COVID-19 – including antibody and active disease testing, OSHA cleaning protocols, workflow evaluations, and position assignments to ensure everyone is able to do their best work while also staying safe and healthy.

 A stepwise model to follow to ensure that testing and required response is being implemented in your organization is outlined below.

 Step 1: Learn